HarshSharmaIN/todolist/README.md

 # ToDo List App

 A simple and intuitive ToDo List web application to manage your daily tasks.
-This app allows you to add, update, and delete tasks with an easy-to-use interface.
+This app allows you to add and delete tasks with an easy-to-use interface.

 ### Visit the Live Site